jd-apprentice/jd-apprentice/README.md

 ## I'm a Tech guy, thinker and self-taught programmer

-- 🚀 Fullstack developer at [incubator]
+- 🚀 Fullstack developer at [autoinspector]
 - 🖥️ Studying systems engineering in [utn]
-- 🔨 Working with react/next + typescript + express/nestjs + mongodb/postgresql
+- 🔨 Working with nextjs + nestjs
 - 📚 In my free time i'm currently learning linux and bash
 - 📕 2023 Goals: Learn more linux - Start some activity (e.g. archery) - Improve logic/problem solving - Keep improving on what I already do - Get in the habit of reading books - Move alone - Reach SSR seniority
 - 💼 You can see my [portfolio]